priyankapriyadarshini50/autos_data_analysis/README.md

 From the above table, we can find out there is a positive correlation between engine size and price, horsepower and size.

+db_connection is a script which gets data from db table using sql query